lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

 ### How to Define Hard Prompts?

 A few weeks ago, we introduce the [Arena-Hard](https://lmsys.org/blog/2024-04-19-arena-hard/) pipeline to identify a collection of high-quality prompts from Chatbot Arena.
-Each user prompt is evaluated against the 7 Key Criteria defined in below Table.
+Each user prompt is evaluated against the 7 Key Criteria defined in the Table below.

 <table style="width:100%; border-collapse: collapse; border: 1px solid black;">
   <tr style="background-color: black; color: white;">